totisama/RecipeNest/README.md

 - if using sqlite: do execute `touch database/database.sqlite`
 - and then migrate the tables: `php artisan migrate`
 - and then seed date: `php artisan db:seed`.

+## 🔋 Features
+- **User Authentication**
+  - Secure login and registration system.

+- **Recipe Management**
+  - Create, update, and delete recipes.
+  - Add dynamic steps and manage ingredients for each step.

+- **Ingredient Management**
+  - Create and delete ingredients.

+- **Media Upload**
+  - Upload and manage recipe and ingredient images using Spatie Media Library.

+- **Responsive Design**
+  - Fully responsive layout for mobile, tablet, and desktop users.

+- **Seeders**
+  - Preloaded database with ingredients and recipes for testing and development.

 ## 🔨 Technologies
 - Laravel